OTC Insights Team

 1. Collect Data Directly from Your Machines

 Before you can start visualizing and analyzing information, you must ensure that your data comes from the right source.
 Employees manually reporting data can be helpful, but human error means that these reports will never be as accurate as reports generated automatically by your equipment.
-Once you’ve set up automatic data collection, you can begin to analyze it.
+Start by identifying the data that you need, and what machines have data collection systems built in.
+For example, if a machine needs frequent repair, then see if you can track temperature or run speed to identify when maintenance could prevent a shutdown.
+Or, if you want to increase OEE (Overall Equipment Effectiveness) then look at tracking when machines are operating.
+If you have questions on what data you can collect, how it can be collected, or how to make the most of your production information, then contact OTC for help.

 2. Use Dashboards to Visualize Data